tchebb/parse-android-dynparts/README.md

 In true Google fashion, however, Android dynamic partitions use a totally custom header format that is not compatible with LVM or other similar software.
-As such, the only official tools that exist to parse and mount them are part of Android and depend heavily on Android's frameworks, volume manager, and init system.
+As such, the only official tools that exist to mount them are part of Android and depend heavily on Android's frameworks, volume manager, and init system.
+(There are [official tools][3] that run on Linux to pack and unpack `super.img` files, but they cannot mount them in-place.)

 This tool makes it possible to mount `super.img` files with a standard Linux userspace.
 It uses a modified version of Google's AOSP code to parse the